kwameaj67/Notes-App/README.md

 # Notes-App
-Decided to learn more about Core data so this iOS application helps users create short notes as reminders and categorize them into folders.
+In this project, I decided to learn more about Core data so I created this iOS app to help users create short notes as reminders and categorize them into folders.
+This project uses some dependencies ( just a few eg BottomSheet).

 ### Note ⚙️
 The application was built using: